+What Action is Being Taken?
 To date, UK government action has been limited to the plastic bag tax.
 This has been gradually rolled out by the UK's devolved assemblies and the UK government over the last decade or so.
 This caused an immediate 90% drop in the number of plastic bags used in the UK each year.
 This trend has gradually continued over the last few years and similar patterns have been observed in other countries which have introduced a plastic bag tax.

 Businesses Taking the Initiative Fortunately, there have been a few cases of businesses taking steps which reduce the amount of plastic that they use in their everyday operations.
 Unfortunately, not all of these actions have been an unmitigated success.
 The high-end supermarket chain Waitrose has been running trials that involve installing several dispensers for everyday store cupboard items such as pasta and cereals in its shops.
 Instead of buying pre-packed versions of these items that come in wasteful plastic packaging, customers can bring containers with them to the supermarket, (often the same box they would decant the pasta into anyway when they got home), and fill them at the store.

 Fruit and Vegetables On the other hand, the budget supermarket chain Iceland previously announced plans to get rid of the small, clear plastic bags which it provided for customers to put fruit and veg into when they are shopping.
 Unfortunately, the trial had to be abandoned after a short period as sales of fruit and vegetables dropped significantly due to the lack of bags.

+What Will Happen Next?
 The Iceland case highlights one of the problems with the war on plastic faced by businesses and governments; there are only so many habits which consumers can change quickly.
 Encouraging people to make significant changes to the things they do regularly, even if they seem like small and subtle ones is a difficult thing to do.
 The problem is that, as a planet, we are running out of time and radical action may be the only way to stop the climate crisis that we are heading towards.